With rising Covid-19 cases ahead of holiday plans, the availability of testing is becoming severely strained - KESQ

 “We need your help,” the ad read.
 “We now have more COVID-19 patients in our hospitals than ever before.
 And the overwhelming majority are unvaccinated.”

-Murthy, the US Surgeon General, reminded people on Tuesday that those who have been previously infected with Covid-19 and remain unvaccinated are not fully protected against Omicron.
+Murthy, the US Surgeon General, reminded people that those who have been previously infected with Covid-19 and remain unvaccinated are not fully protected against Omicron.

 “That’s not enough to be able to come to a family gathering and say ‘this is just as good as being vaccinated,'” Murthy told CNN’s Wolf Blitzer.
 “So if you’re not vaccinated, it is more urgent than ever to get vaccinated.
 If you are vaccinated, please get boosted.”